-Both living walls and moss walls have incredible visual appeal and provide numerous health benefits and frankly, we’re in love with both but have chosen moss (along with super sustainable succulents) as our materials of choice at The Fat Plant Society.
+Both living walls and moss walls have incredible visual appeal and provide numerous health benefits and frankly, we’re in love with both but have chosen moss as our material of choice at The Fat Plant Society.

 So that’s the skinny folks.
 We can guarantee that bringing green into your workplace and living space has enormous benefits.

 We are happy to answer any and all questions and walk you through our process and learn more about the project you are planning.
 We love all design-build projects and building to spec is what we do.